Sage-Cat/Sage-Cat/README.md

-- 👋 Hi, I’m @Sage-Cat
-- 👀 I’m interested in system programming
-- 🌱 I’m currently learning C++, artificial intelligence
-- 📫 How to reach me sagecatbox@gmail.com
+- How to reach me sagecatbox@gmail.com

 <!---
 Sage-Cat/Sage-Cat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.